Accessibility

 • On a computer: using your keyboard, press and hold the control key and press the + (plus) key to enlarge the text.
 You can press Control and the – (minus) key to make it smaller again.

-• On a touchscreen of any kind: touch the screen with 2 fingers and move them apart from each other to zoom in.
+• On a touchscreen of any kind: touch the screen with two fingers and move them apart from each other to zoom in.

 Screenreader accessibility